OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Experiments

 \subsection{Implementation Details}

 OLED is implemented in Python using the TensorFlow \cite{tensorflow2015-whitepaper}.
-A detailed overview of the architecture of $R$ and $MM$ is available in Section 3.3 and Section 3.4, respectively. $t$, $\lambda$ and $\gamma$ are set to 87.5, 1 and 50 respectively. $R$ and $M$ use an Adam optimizer with a learning rate of $5e^{-4}$, $b_{1}$ of .5 and $b_{2}$ of .9.
-For each dataset, a small validation set separate from the test set is used to determine the best epoch to select models $R$ and $M$.
+A detailed overview of the architecture of $R$ and $MM$ is available in Section 3.3 and Section 3.4, respectively. $t$, $\lambda$ and $\gamma$ are set to 87.5, 1 and 50 respectively.
+These hyperparameters were set based on experimentation and an ablation study showing the stability of the performance across different settings.
+The threshold parameter can be adjusted based on the difficulty of the dataset; where larger values of the threshold are more suitable for more complex datasets.
+The weights of the the loss function listed as the defaults are to balance out the effect of reconstruction losses since they are on different scales. $R$ and $MM$ use an Adam optimizer with a learning rate of $5e^{-4}$, $b_{1}$ of .5 and $b_{2}$ of .9.
+The networks are trained for 300 epochs.
+Following \cite{sabokrou2018adversarially}, a small validation set containing 150 samples from inliers and 150 samples from outliers from the training set is used to determine the best epoch to select models $R$ and $MM$.